 This points to the scientific validity of God’s mission to mankind in Genesis 1:28.

-And God blessed them, and God said unto them, Be fruitful, and multiply, and replenish the earth, and subdue it: and have dominion over the fish of the sea, and over the fowl of the air, and over every living thing that moveth upon the earth.
+"And God blessed them, and God said unto them, Be fruitful, and multiply, and replenish the earth, and subdue it: and have dominion over the fish of the sea, and over the fowl of the air, and over every living thing that moveth upon the earth."

 Our latest pamphlet release is hitting the streets across the country.

-As manifested in physical economy, human creativity appears as encapsulations and expressions of the nested process of creative development of the universe.
-For example, the current stage of human society is approaching the peak of a fossil fuel-powered economy.
-That is, a physical economy powered by the products of the biosphere over evolutionary time (fossil fuels), and a physical economy capable of generating negentropic actions only otherwise seen by biospheric activity over evolutionary time (doubling the energy flux-density of the biosphere).
+For example, under mankind’s management, the current power per mass of the entire biosphere (1 W/kg) is twice what it would have been in its so-called natural state (0.5 W/kg), without human management (Hoehler, 2023).
+This is the product of the current stage of human society as a well-developed fossil fuel-powered economy.
+That is, a physical economy powered by the products of the biosphere over evolutionary time (fossil fuels), is a physical economy capable of generating negentropic actions only otherwise seen by biospheric activity over evolutionary time (doubling the power per mass of the biosphere).

-The transition to a fossil fuel-powered physical economy was a leap for mankind to become an evolutionary biospheric force, as both the fuel source powering the physical economy and the impact of mankind’s actions are now measured in terms of biospheric evolutionary timescales.
+The transition to a fossil fuel-powered physical economy was a leap for mankind to become an evolutionary biospheric force, as both the fuel source powering the physical economy and the impact of mankind’s actions are now measured in terms of evolutionary timescales.

 Since the characteristic expression of human creativity, through physical economy, is the emulation of the creative processes that compose the universe, physical economic progress becomes a proof for the coherence between human creativity and the underlying nature of the universe as a whole.
-That is, we have no basis to believe the propaganda masquerading as science claiming that mankind is some accidental and temporary formation of cells which happens to be slightly smarter than other animals.
+That is, we have no basis to believe the propaganda masquerading as science claiming that mankind is some accidental and temporary formation of atoms which happens to be slightly smarter than other animals.

 Mankind is a unique and special expression of the universe’s own creative nature, with a responsibility to carry forward the processes of creation that created our universe.
 Every human being has the inalienable right to participate in that process.